Ethical Scenarios in NHS Interviews

 The ethical scenario part of the NHS interview is understandably challenging.
 After all, there is rarely a right or wrong answer; instead, you must use your understanding of ethics and clinical situations to come up with the best solution for the patient.
 So here are some ways to answer in a way that will impress the interview panel.

-When answering the question, be sure to talk out loud about various perspectives, including the patient, the patient’s family, and your colleagues (if that applies).
+When answering the question, be sure to talk out loud about various perspectives, including the patient, the patient’s family, and your colleagues.
 Doing this will demonstrate your empathy while showing that you consider scenarios from all sides.

 The STAR Approach